yueMaHello/travel_cluster_tool/README.md

 ## Current Issues:
 1. Sometimes, when you zoom out very quickly, the webpage may lose all the lines.
 You can run the next iteration to fix it.
 2. Browsing through a Chrome Box may not work.
-3. Browsing through Chrome can sometimes disable the click f the lines.
-If it happens, you should use control panel to terminate the Chrome App and reopen it.

 ## Some Tips: